-Rule #30: If instructions in the WBI about communication do not address content and/or layout, the WBI is classified as L1 or L2 in the communicate row.
+Rule #26: If instructions in the WBI about communication do not address content and/or layout, the WBI is classified as L1 or L2 in the communicate row.
 If those instructions focus on content and/or layout, the WBI is classified as M1 or M2.
+Rules 27 and 28 below clarify how to distinguish between L1 and L2 WBI communication, while rule 29 clarifies how to distinguish between M1 and M2 WBI communication.

-Rule #31: WBIs that are very open-ended in terms of learners making decisions about techniques to use in presenting their results fall into the L2 cell of the communicate row.
+Rule #27: WBIs that are very open-ended in terms of learners making decisions about techniques to use in presenting their results fall into the L2 cell of the communicate row.
 These WBIs remind the learner of the general purpose of communication and the need for communication, but do not provide specific guidance.